Heterosexual Pride Day: Is It Needed?

 Yes, Heterosexual Pride Day is something that has been celebrated around the world for a long time… but why?
 Why is there a Heterosexual Pride Day in the first place, and do we really need it?

-Here on the Escort England blog we take a look at the origins of this day, why people feel that celebrating it is important, and whether we really need a day like this in the first place.
+Here on the XEscorts blog we take a look at the origins of this day, why people feel that celebrating it is important, and whether we really need a day like this in the first place.

 Why do people think we need it?